-It’s good to have a mix of short-term and long-term goals in your child’s plan.
+For children younger than 7 years, goals aren’t formally separated into short-term and long-term goals.
+Instead, your child will work towards their goals in order of importance.
+But it’s still good to think about your child’s goals as short term and long term.
+It’s also good to include a mix of short-term and long-term goals in your child’s plan.
 This gives you a clear sense of what you want for your child, as well as some flexibility in how you get it.

-So as you’re thinking about your child’s goals, it’s important to think about what supports the NDIS can provide to help your child achieve these goals.
+So as you’re thinking about your child’s goals, it’s important to think about what supports the NDIS can provide to help your child work towards these goals.
 For example:

-- If your child’s goal is to feed themselves, you could ask for funds that you could use to help your child learn this skill – for example, through physiotherapy or occupational therapy.
+- If your child’s goal is to feed themselves, you could ask for funds to help your child learn this skill – for example, through physiotherapy or occupational therapy.

 - If your child’s goal is to make more friends, you could ask for funds for a psychologist to help your child develop social skills.

 - If your child’s goal is to regularly attend appointments or other activities and your child’s wheelchair won’t fit in your car, you could ask for funding for a slim-line chair or modifications to your car.

 - If your child’s goal is to interact more easily with family and community, you could ask for funding to learn Auslan or Key Word Sign.

 - If your child’s goal is to increase their independence in the community, you could ask for funding for a support worker to help your child take part in group activities.